 - An essay of approximately 300 words describing the applicant’s reason for pursuing graduate study and his or her leadership objectives.

-- May 1 for the Fall semester, November 1 for the Spring semester.
+- May 1 for the Fall and Summer semesters, November 1 for the Spring semester.
 Applications received after these dates will be considered on a space available basis until two weeks prior to the start of the semester.

 Please note the following:

 - International students may be required to submit additional information (such as TOEFL scores).
-Please click here to visit the St. John’s University international admissions page.
+Please visit the St. John’s University international admissions page.

 - The admissions committee may request to interview the applicant either in person or by telephone.

 - The final approval of admission will rest with the graduate admissions committee of the Division of Sport Management.